-– Today (2015), our local summer pool opened for the season.
-Kawagoe Suijo Kouen, or Kawagoe Water or Aquatic Park, is one of the bigger summer pools in Saitama.
+Kawagoe Water Park – Kawagoe Suijo Kouen, or Kawagoe Aquatic Park, is one of the bigger summer pools in Saitama.
 Like all the other seasonal pools, it only opens for 7 weeks over the summer holidays.
 However, the pools are just one part of a larger recreational park which is open all year round.
 The park is particularly renowned for its late blooming cherry blossoms, but the somei yoshino variety are also very beautiful in this park.
 Kawagoe Suijo Koen also hosts a very popular flea market once a month.
 Moreover, throughout the year there are various festivals in the park, such as the Nippon Nabe festival in winter.
 (Jump to Cherry Blossom Information)

 Summer pools are a great way to get the kids to go to bed early, have a deep sleep and sleep later than normal in the morning!
 All that water play really tires them out and they really really love it.
 In 2020 the pools didn’t open at all due to the Coronavirus.
 However, in 2021 they initially planned to open, but once the State of Emergency was announced they cancelled those plans.